Ruslan-Polyanski/rsschool-cv/cv.md

 ##Shortly about myself

 I want to learn javascript at a high level.
 I am purposeful, able to take responsibility and make decisions.
 I have experience developing themes for **Drupal 7**.
 I've been doing **SEO** for several years.

+##Skills

+I freely use Drupal 7 to create websites.
+I freely use Drupal 7 to create websites.
+I use LESS a little.
+I use jQuery for visualization on sites.